br3ndonland/R-proteomics-Nrf1/README.md

 Data analysis was performed with the R computing language, is provided in [R Markdown](http://rmarkdown.rstudio.com/) and [Jupyter Notebook](http://jupyter.org/documentation) formats.

-These formats both allow a **combination of prose and code**, and promote construction of **reproducible computational narratives** that precisely describe each step in the data analysis, and contain instructions for configuration of the computing environment.
+These formats both **combine prose and code** to promote construction of **reproducible computational narratives** that configure the computing environment and precisely describe each step in the data analysis.
 When code from a reproducible computational narrative is run on another computer, there is a high probability that the same result will be obtained.
 Reproducibility.

 As you would guess by the fact that this is on GitHub, the repository is under version control with [Git](https://git-scm.com/doc).
 I have also used [Git Large File Storage](https://git-lfs.github.com/) (Git LFS) to manage the large supplementary zip archives.